 - seek treatment for medical conditions

-- seek medical care if vomiting or diarrhea persist
+- seek medical care if vomiting or diarrhea symptoms persist

 The outlook for people with low sodium levels depends on the severity of the condition and the underlying cause.

 Acute hyponatremia, which develops quickly, is more severe than chronic cases, which have a longer onset time.
-In severe cases, hyponatremia can be fatal.
+In severe cases, the condition can be fatal.

 To improve their outlook, people should be aware of the symptoms of hyponatremia and seek prompt medical attention if they experience them.
 Those at risk of low sodium levels should be especially vigilant.